Chihab-E/chihabdz/README.md

-- 👋 Hi, I’m @chihabdz
+- 👋 Hi, I’m @chihab
 - 👀 I’m interested in python , Discord Bots
-- 🌱 I’m currently learning Python (Pyqt)
-- 💞️ I’m looking to collaborate on ...
+- 🙈 My skills : Python - C++ - Intermediate with linux terminal 😎
-- 📫 How to reach me Discord : Chihab#8223
+- 📫 How to reach me Discord : P a i n #1956
 <!---
 chihabdz/chihabdz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.